stg-tud/apsa/2019/9-IntroductionToPointsToAndAliasAnalysis/IntroductionToPointsToAndAliasAnalysis.md

 ---
 # Weak Updates

-So-called weak updates are generally required if *only may-alias information is available*.
-For aliases, information before the statement is retained, only new information is added.
+So-called weak updates are generally required if *only may-alias information is available*. **For aliases, information before the statement is retained, only new information is added**.
 _We cannot kill information; otherwise we would be unsound!_

 ---